 Traveling takes you away from the comforts of home but allows you to experience new surroundings.
-In order to fully enjoy your time away from home, how do you plan for a trip to minimize any issues?
+In order to fully enjoy your time away from home, how do you plan a trip to minimize any issues?

 There are many things necessary to get together before actually starting the trip.
 This process is amplified for my household (hubs and me) because we are very particular about every detail of our experience.
-When we plan for a trip, I take the lead in the process which could take upwards of a couple of months of off-and-on planning to finalize.
+When we plan a trip, I take the lead in the process which could take upwards of a couple of months of off-and-on planning to finalize.

 From the itinerary to the timing, and everything in-between – there’s a place for it on my to-do list.
 In order to enjoy the trip that may come around once a year, I carefully manage all aspects that are under my control.

 #1 – Doing research.

 I do my research via TripAdvisor and Yelp.
 All hotels, activities, and restaurants need to be highly rated and the reviews need to align with the experience that I am seeking.

 If I plan on spending extra money on a nice restaurant then it should live up to my standards.
 There is a considerably higher chance of a good experience if there have been proper vetting procedures.
 Yes, I’m so serious about this!